Search: 425 results

 When the disciples saw Him walking on the water they became frightened, saying, "It is a spirit!" and cried out with fear.

-But when he saw the strong wind he became afraid.
-And starting to sink, he cried out, "Lord, save me!"
+But when he saw the [furious] wind he became fearful and began to sink, shouting out, "Lord, save me!"

 And when the disciples heard [the voice], they fell [to the ground] on their faces and became very afraid.